 Since then, the outsourcing market in India has grown in leaps and bounds.

 Knowledge Process Outsourcing (KPO)

 KPO involves information-related business activities.
 Some of the major tasks that require information processing are:

 So, it involves a workforce that has advanced degrees and expertise in a specialized area.
-This will need a high amount of resources and also more time, we highly recommend you to outsource it.
+This will need a high amount of resources and also more time, so we highly recommend you outsource it.

 As technology continues to change, it leads to high outsourcing expenses, and finding a competent workforce is also difficult.
 Despite this, India manages to stay ahead and it will continue to be like this in the coming years.